-{\it Introduction} Heavy fermion materials are characterized by the presence of localized degrees of freedom, {\it i.e.} magnetic moments residing on the rare earth or actinide ions and itinerant electronic states formed by spd-electrons of the system and the strong correlations between these degrees of freedom~\cite{Hewson}.
-The resulting interplay gives raise to a wide range of possible ground states ranging from various magnetic and superconducting phases~\cite{Stockert,Thompson,Aoki} to semiconducting and metallic phases~\cite{basicrefs} with strongly enhanced quasiparticle mass, or without well-defined quasiparticles~\cite{Pfau} and even to enigmatic phases, where the order parameter is not known despite decades of intense research~\cite{Palstra}.
-Only very recently, scanning tunneling spectroscopy (STS) experiments have succeeded in probing the local electronic structure of several heavy fermion compounds, such as URu$_2$Si$_2$ \cite{Schmidt-10,Aynajian-10,Hamidian-11}, YbRh$_2$Si$_2$ \cite{Ernst-10}, CeCoIn$_5$ and CeRhIn$_5$~\cite{Aynajian-12}, at sufficiently low energy and temperature to infer ground state properties.
-In particular, by utilizing the spatial oscillations in the differential conductance, $dI/dV$, induced by defects and performing a quasiparticle-interference (QPI) analysis, it was possible to map out the electronic band structure near the Fermi energy~\cite{Schmidt-10, Aynajian-12, Yuan-12}.
-STS experiments also reported defect-induced spatial oscillations in the hybridization possessing a wavelength that is determined by the unhybridized, small Fermi surface of the conduction band \cite{Hamidian-11}, thus confirming an earlier prediction by two of the authors \cite{FM-11}.
-Surprisingly, the same STS experiments also found that already a small, 1\% concentration of defects strongly disorders the hybridization in the entire system, while in general thermodynamic bulk measurements are largely insensitive to doping levels up to a few percent~\cite{Pikul}.
-Resolving this apparent contradiction between STS and thermodynamics clearly requires a more microscopic understanding of defect-induced effects in heavy fermion materials.
+{\it Introduction.} Heavy-fermion materials are characterized by the presence of localized degrees of freedom, i.e., magnetic moments residing on rare-earth or actinide ions and itinerant $spd-$electronic states and the strong correlations between these degrees of freedom.~\cite{Hewson} The resulting interplay gives rise to a wide range of ground states ranging from magnetic and superconducting phases~\cite{Stockert,Thompson,Aoki} to semiconducting and metallic phases~\cite{basicrefs} with strongly enhanced quasiparticle mass, or without well-defined quasiparticles,\cite{Pfau} and even to enigmatic phases with yet unknown order parameters.~\cite{Palstra} Only recently, scanning tunneling spectroscopy (STS) experiments have succeeded in probing the local electronic structure of several heavy-fermion compounds, such as URu$_2$Si$_2$, \cite{Schmidt-10,Aynajian-10,Hamidian-11} YbRh$_2$Si$_2$, \cite{Ernst-10} CeRhIn$_5$ and CeCoIn$_5$,~\cite{Aynajian-12,All13} at sufficiently low energy and temperature to infer ground-state properties.
+In particular, by utilizing the spatial oscillations in the differential conductance, $dI/dV$, induced by defects and performing a quasiparticle-interference (QPI) analysis, it was possible to map out the electronic band structure near the Fermi energy.~\cite{Schmidt-10, Aynajian-12, All13, Yuan-12} STS experiments also reported defect-induced spatial oscillations in the hybridization possessing a wavelength that is determined by the unhybridized, small Fermi surface of the conduction band, \cite{Hamidian-11} thus confirming an earlier prediction by two of us. \cite{FM-11} Surprisingly, the same STS experiments also found that already a small, 1\% concentration of defects strongly disorders the hybridization in the entire system, while thermodynamic bulk measurements are largely insensitive to doping levels up to a few percent.~\cite{Pikul} Resolving this apparent contradiction between STS and thermodynamics clearly requires a more microscopic understanding of defect-induced effects in heavy-fermion materials.